A collision between a passenger vehicle and a large commercial truck can result in horrific injuries that may be permanent or fatal.

 Burn injuries are always a possibility when dealing with a vehicle collision.
 However, commercial trucks carry large amounts of fuel, and if one’s tank ruptures, it may cause a fire that can result in severe burns, permanent scarring or death.

-Contact a Truck Accident Lawyer in Tulsa
+Contact Our Truck Accident Attorneys in Tulsa

 Truck accidents often result in devastating injuries that may entitle victims and their loved ones to compensation for the pain and suffering and financial loss they have experienced.